BAPTIZE IN THE NAME OF JESUS CHRIST

 [9] Bible Catechism, Rev. John C Kersten, S.V.D., Catholic Book Publishing Co., N.Y., N.Y.; l973, p.
 164.

-[10] Prior to the Council of Nicea in 325AD.
-Later writings include the triune phrase, indicating he was “persuaded” by Catholic authorities to adopt their interpretation.
+[11] Prior to the Council of Nicea in 325AD.
+Later writings of Eusebius include the triune phrase, indicating he was “persuaded” by Catholic authorities to adopt their interpretation.
 This is consistent with the 1973 Catholic Bible Catechism which dates the textual changes to the 300s AD.

 [12] Acts 2:28; 4:10, 12; 8:12, 15-16; 10:48; 19:5; 22:16; Rom.
 6:3-4.